 Be sure to discuss any transfer plans with your academic advisor, who can help you stay on track as you move toward your educational or career goals.

-Oakton students who plan to transfer can earn several degrees here at the College: an associate in arts (A.A.), an associate in science (A.S.), an associate of science in engineering (A.S.E.), an associate in fine arts (A.F.A.) in art or music, or an associate in arts in teaching (A.A.T.) in early childhood education, secondary mathematics, or special education.
+Oakton students who plan to transfer have several degrees options here at the College: an associate in arts (A.A.), an associate in science (A.S.), an associate of science in engineering (A.S.E.), or an associate in fine arts (A.F.A.) in art or music.
+There are also a number of suggested courses for students to utilize for those interested in subjects such as Business or Health Science.
 Although Oakton does offer associate in applied science degrees (A.A.S.), these are not generally considered transferable.
 Consult with your academic advisor if you would like explore transferring with an A.A.S.

 Transfer worksheets are currently available for the degrees listed below.
 Contact Advising Services with questions and for assistance in course selection.